Czibor13/Flask-Book-Review/README.md

 Needs to be run in an enviornment with the following variables set:
 ```
 FLASK_APP (set to application.py)
-DATABASE_URL (Url with information for a PostgreSQL)
+DATABASE_URL (Url with information for a PostgreSQL database)
 GOODREADS_API_KEY (A developer api key from https://www.goodreads.com/api/keys)
 ```